GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 1749C - Nubmer Game Tutorial, https://codeforces.com/blog/entry/108269

 Note that if Bob has increased some element, then Alice can't remove it on the next stages.
 Obviously, it is more profitable for Bob to "prohibit" the smallest element of the array.
 Using this fact, we can iterate over the value of 𝑘, and then simulate the game process.
 To simulate the game, we can maintain the set of elements that Alice can remove.
-On the 𝑖i-th stage, Alice removes the maximum element 𝑥x, such that $𝑥≤𝑘−𝑖+1$, if there are no such elements, then Alice lost.
+On the 𝑖-th stage, Alice removes the maximum element 𝑥, such that $𝑥≤𝑘−𝑖+1$, if there are no such elements, then Alice lost.
 Bob always removes the minimum element of the set.

 Thus, the complexity of the solution is $𝑂(𝑛^2log𝑛)$ for each test case.